First Turkey MTB XC race start

-First Turkey MTB Reserve
+First Turkey Mountain Bike Reserve ★ Man Thing

 First Turkey Mountain Bike Reserve is Rockhampton’s home of mountain biking, both recreational and competitive.

-Cradled between Moore’s Creek and Mount Archer National Park, First Turkey is comprised of around 40 kilometres of trails threading through tropical native bushland.
-In wet months, Moore’s Creek fills from the surrounding hills, creating dozens of cascades and swimming holes – the ideal end to a day of cycling.
+In wet months, Moore's Creek fills from the surrounding hills, creating dozens of cascades and swimming holes - the ideal end to a day of cycling.

 All improvements and maintenance of the reserve are managed by the club.
 Both the club and Council actively promote First Turkey with a view to establishing Rockhampton as a major mountain biking destination.

 The main trailhead is at 249 German Street, Norman Gardens.
 It has parking for around thirty cars in the carpark and along the street.
-Especially on weekends and holidays, early mornings and late afternoons can get very busy.

 Two other access points can be found off Guthrie Street in Frenchville, and towards the end of Sunset Drive in Norman Gardens (just after the bridge).